AnirudhaGitHub/Intent-AVS/README.md

 ## Introduction

 The Intent AVS is a AVS designed to facilitate cross-chain bridging using cross chain intents.
 It leverages AVS smart contracts to create intents for bridging tokens from a source chain to a destination chain.
 The system consists of several components, including the Intent AVS (AVS Contract), Intent Filler Contract, and AVS Operators, which work together to ensure secure and efficient token transfers.
+It is currently live on holesky and base sepolia testnet.

 ## Architecture